SejioMitos/SejioMedia/README.md

 # Minecraft MediaPlayer Mod

-A simple MediaPlayer mod for Minecraft that lets you play YouTube videos directly in-game.
+A simple MediaPlayer mod for Minecraft that lets you play YouTube videos directly in-game — rendered onto a 3D block instead of a flat UI screen.

-The goal is pretty straightforward — bring some real-world media into your Minecraft world.
-Whether it’s background videos while you’re building or just experimenting with something different, this mod is meant to add a bit of extra life to the game.
+The idea is to bring some real-world media into your Minecraft world in a more immersive way.
+Just place the block and have videos playing on it while you build, mine, or mess around.

 ## Features

 * Play YouTube videos inside Minecraft
-* In-game screen/media player
+* Video rendered onto a 3D block
 * Lightweight and simple (for now)

 ## Current State